-Political and community leaders from across Ghana and the Commonwealth came together at a conference in Accra, Ghana, last week (6 – 7 August) to look at ways to tackle the underrepresentation of women in leadership positions in politics.
+On 6-7 August, political party and community leaders from Ghana and 14 Commonwealth countries met in Ghana to discuss ways to tackle the under-representation of women in leadership positions.

-Having more women leaders in key decision-making positions is important as governments should be representative of the societies they serve.
-But research has shown it also helps societies as a whole, as having more women helps to better deliver progress in policy areas vital for economic growth such as health, education and infrastructure.
-That is why the Parliament of Ghana facilitated a high-level discussion on how to support its 36 women MPs and other women leaders across society.
+Having more women political leaders is important as governments and parliaments should be representative of the society they serve.
+But research shows it also helps deliver better policy outcomes in health, education and infrastructure.
+This is why the Parliament of Ghana hosted a summit on how to support women leaders in Ghana and across the region.

 Our Ghana representative, Dr David Appiah, said: